-The future of electricity is being reinvented in Western Australia, writes Jeremy Wray of CPS National, who is working with Horizon Power to replace 54km of transmission with stand-alone power systems.
+The future of electricity is being reinvented in Western Australia, where CPS National is working with Horizon Power to replace 54km of transmission with stand-alone power systems (SAPS).

 In an effort to stay ahead of the advancement of renewable energy, West Australian energy utility Horizon Power is disrupting itself rather than waiting to be disrupted by others.

 As a national first, government-owned Horizon Power in conjunction with delivery partner CPS National is shrinking its own remote grid and providing a full electric utility service without expensive, higher risk poles and wires.

 Horizon is a fully vertically integrated electricity service provider and has the world’s largest utility service territory, seven times the size of Germany.
 Despite the vast scale of operations, Horizon Power only has a customer base of just over 100,000 Australians.
 This creates some unique challenges.

 Horizon Power has moved beyond technology trials to begin decommissioning and full removal of ageing overhead network.
 Remote network segments with defects have been identified and grouped into spurs, the first of which is the 54km Esperance feeder.
 Customers at the ends of spurs have been prioritised to receive supply from stand-alone power systems.

 In the first tranche being rolled out, 15 stand-alone systems are being built to replace 54km of poles and wires.
 All the systems are completely independent of each other.